-When using the confdefs.h mechanism for configuring an RTEMS application, the macro CONFIGURE_MP_APPLICATION must be defined to automatically generate the Multiprocessor Configuration Table.
+When using the rtems/confdefs.h mechanism for configuring an RTEMS application, the macro CONFIGURE_MP_APPLICATION must be defined to automatically generate the Multiprocessor Configuration Table.
 If CONFIGURE_MP_APPLICATION, is not defined, then a NULL pointer is configured as the address of this table.

-The format of the Multiprocessor Configuration Table is defined in the following Ada record:
+The format of the Multiprocessor Configuration Table is defined in the following C structure: